BrainbirdLab/JaanLang-Web/src/lib/docs.md

 ## Variables 📝

-To declare a variable, you can use the `dhoro` keyword followed by the variable name and its value:
+To declare a variable, you can use the `dhoro` keyword followed by the variable name and its value.

 For example: